For important information for incoming 2025/2026 students, please refer to this website: https://advising.tulane.edu/students/incoming

 NTC Policy Exceptions

 The academic experience for the undergraduate students of Newcomb-Tulane College is governed by policies set forth in the University Catalog (found here).
 Established by the faculty and managed by the Dean’s office, these policies serve as an essential resource for students as they navigate their academic careers at Tulane.
-These policies are applied universally to ensure fairness and equity for all students.
+These policies are applied universally to ensure fairness for all students.
 Failure to comply with these policies can delay progress to degree.

 In rare and extreme circumstances, students may be granted an exception to NTC academic policy.
 When an exception may be warranted due to circumstances that were unpredictable and outside a student’s control, students should prepare a formal request to the Committee on Academic Requirements seeking an exception to a specific policy.
 Students should prepare a thorough and detailed document with supporting evidence to explain to a reviewing committee why an exception would be justified.
 The determinations of that committee are final and cannot be appealed.